EdRey05/Streamlit_projects/README.md

     <div class="two-columns">
         <div class="left-column-35">
             <p><strong> Summary </strong></p>
-            <p class="justify-text"> During my graduate studies, I performed numerous <strong>fluorescence microscopy experiments</strong>, acquiring
+            <p class="justify-text"> During my graduate studies, I performed <strong>fluorescence microscopy experiments</strong>, acquiring images of
-                images of individual cancer cells <i>in vitro</i>.
-Typical analyses involved <strong>co-localization</strong> between signals coming from different proteins, or <strong>object/particle detection and counting</strong>. <br><br>
+                cancer cells <i>in vitro</i>.
+Typical analysis involved <strong>co-localization</strong> between signals produced by proteins, or
+                <strong>object/particle counting</strong>. <br><br>
                 For <strong>Proximity Ligation Assay (PLA)</strong> experiments, which evaluate <strong>protein-protein interactions</strong>, I used
-                a <strong>EVOS M7000 </strong> cell imager (Thermo-Fisher) to automate the acquisition of thousands of images.
-I also wrote scripts in
+                a <strong>EVOS M7000 </strong> cell imager to automate the acquisition of thousands of images.
+I wrote scripts in <strong>Jython</strong>
-                <strong>Jython</strong> (Python wrapper for Java) to automate their pre-processing and analysis in the <strong>ImageJ/Fiji</strong>
+                (Python wrapper for Java) to automate image processing and analysis in the <strong>ImageJ/Fiji</strong> software.
+The outputs are a
-                software.
-The outputs are a <strong>csv file with the object count for each individual cell</strong> and each <strong>cropped cell image with its object mask image</strong> (shows colored blobs for particles detected and counted if met the criteria). <br><br>
+                <strong>csv file with the object count for each individual cell</strong> and pairs of <strong>fluorescence + object mask images</strong>
+                (the latter shows particles as colored blobs if met the criteria to be counted). <br><br>
-                To <strong>validate the outputs</strong> before statistical analysis, I designed a tool to <strong>consolidate all the outputs</strong> for each experimental condition into a summary Power Point presentation.
-I automated the creation of slides with a <strong>customized layout
-                </strong> and inserted all relevant information and images using the <strong>python-pptx</strong> library.
-I created first a tool in the form
+                I designed a tool to <strong>consolidate all the outputs</strong> for each experimental group into a summary Power Point presentation so we could validate the parameters using during the workflow.
+I automated the creation of slides using the <strong>python-pptx</strong> library, designing a <strong>custom layout</strong> and inserting relevant information.
+I created first a tool in the form of a
-                of a <strong>Google Colab notebook</strong> and then converted it into a <strong>Streamilt app</strong>. <br><br>
+                <strong>Google Colab notebook</strong> and then as a <strong>Streamilt app</strong>.
+This tool helped me visualize outputs for <strong>
-                This tool helped me visualize outputs for <strong>almost 10,000 images</strong> and easily <strong>compare two quantification methods, test different pre-processing and object detection parameters, and fully optimize the whole workflow for each experiment</strong>.
+                almost 10,000 images</strong>, easily <strong>compare two quantification methods, and fully optimize the whole workflow</strong>. <br><br>
             </p>
         </div>
         <div class="right-column-65">